smartman/woocommerce_smartaccounts/readme.txt

 === Plugin Name ===
 Tags: SmartAccounts, smartaccounts, WooCommerce Requires at least: 4.8
-Tested up to: 4.9.8
+Tested up to: 5.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin creates sales invoices in the smartaccounts.ee Online Accounting Software after Woocommerce order creation
+Send sales invoices to smartaccounts.ee Online Accounting Software and sync products with warehouse quantities.

 == Description ==

-After woocommerce order goes to status “Processing” or “Completed” then this plugin:
+This plugin:
 * Creates Customer to SmartAccounts if no existing customer with same name and e-mail found
 * Creates Articles in Smartaccounts of Woocommerce product on the order if existing products are not found.
 Woocommerce product SKU is compared with SmartAccounts article code.
 * Creates sales in invoice and connects it with the right customer and adds all the Articles on the invoice.
-* Marks the sales invoice as paid.
+* Marks the sales invoice as paid if needed.
+* Imports Articles from SmartAccounts to Woocommerce

 == Installation ==